L-MA/calico-mesos/docs/DeployingOnCentOS7.md

     $ sudo systemctl enable mesos-slave.service
     $ sudo systemctl start mesos-slave.service

+## Done!
+At this point, your mesos cluster should be up and running.
+You can quickly verify that the expected number of agents have come up by pointing your browser to the master node, port 5050 (e.g. http://mesos-master.mydomain:5050/ ).

 ## Test your cluster

-You can quickly verify that Mesos is up and running with the expected number of agents by pointing your browser to the master node, port 5050 (e.g. http://mesos-master.mydomain:5050/ ).

 Additionally, you can test Calico network functionality by running our test framework.
 On each host, download the framework files to `/framework`